Addison County PreK

 Parents are often the first to have concerns about a child's development.
 Our special education staff can provide you with more information regarding development and may schedule a screening for your child to determine eligibility for special education services.
-The Vermont Child Development Division provides some information for families on developmental milestones by age.
+The Centers for Disease Control (CDC) provides some information about developmental milestones by age.

 Special education services provide children with instruction tailored to the child's unique needs in the least restrictive environment, which may be your home or a school or community PreK program located within your school district.
 If your child currently receives early intervention services from Children's Integrated Services (CIS), your family will work with the special education team to create a transition plan as your child nears his or her third birthday.